Basis of MediKane’s Technical Innovation and Effectiveness

 In addition, it was noted in a Glycaemic Index (GI) trial that when the ingredient was added to a meal it reduced the GI of a test meal to a significantly greater level than could be explained by the fibre alone.

 The MediKane scientific team then expanded these trials and delved into the underlying mechanism of the ingredient to further refine dose response curves and improve specific outcomes with other food ingredients that are manufactured to medical food requirements.

-The team has partnered with Macquarie University, Royal Melbourne Hospital, Royal North Shore Hospital, Monash University and the Queensland University of Technology as well as several independent practitioners to fully establish the benefits of the NutriKane Product range.
-Details of some of these collaborations are described below
+The team has partnered with 2 leading Universities, Royal North Shore Hospital, Monash University and the Queensland University of Technology as well as several independent practitioners to fully establish the benefits of the NutriKane Product range.
+Details of some of these collaborations are described below.

 The underlying mechanisms of the ingredients were analysed in conjunction with researchers at Macquarie University, Sydney, Australia.
 This work was partially funded by the Australian government under an Australian Research Council (ARC) grant.